Kids’ gifts rock.

 They became the show of hope and appreciation I could afford as a young man in his first job with a new family.

 They represent my home state (Colorado Columbine) and adoptive state (North Carolina dogwood.)
-Flowers are both the expression of light and the extension of light in darkness.
+Flowers are both the expression of light and the extension of light in the darkness.

 Nothing to lose your head over

-Because words can’t possibly do the trick to get the attention of a tenor sax player, I’d planned it out: I’d write a love note (on music paper – how rich is that?) and stash a single long-stem rose in the bell of my baritone sax.
+Words can’t possibly do the trick to get the attention of a tenor sax player, I’d planned it out: I’d write a love note (on music paper – how rich is that?) and stash a single long-stem rose in the bell of my baritone sax.
 After the jazz band concert – bam.
 Instant teenage romance.

-Only, when I pulled the rose out, the stem stuck.
+When I pulled the rose out, the stem stuck.

 It left me with a handful of rose petals and a thorny stem stuck in my sax.
 When that happens, a note doesn’t stand a chance.
 Not even on music paper.